VROOM-Project/vroom/README.md

 good solutions to various real-life [vehicle routing problems](https://en.wikipedia.org/wiki/Vehicle_routing_problem) within a small computing time.
-It is free software, distributed under the term of the GNU General Public License V3.
+It is free software, distributed under the terms of the BSD 2-clause license.

 ### How?